RiverArchitect/RA_wiki/wiki/Installation.md

 ## Program environment setup and batchfile modification<a name="raenv"></a>

-The package is designed for an *ArcPro*'s Python3 conda environment.
+The package is designed for an *ArcGIS Pro*'s Python3 conda environment.
 Before launching the *River Architect* package for the first time, the batchfiles may require adaptions for the system environment.
 On **Windows** only (Linux is not yet available because of `arcpy` issues - we are working on it), set the batch file environment as follows:

 1. Right-click on `Start_River_Architect.bat` and choose *Edit* (*with Texteditor*) or *Open with \...* and choose a *Texteditor* software.

 2. Check, and if necessary, replace the path to the good python interpreter:<br/>
 		*Default:* `"%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\propy"`<br/>
 		*Note:* Future versions of *River Architect*'s will require `gdal` and `rasterio`.
 Therefore, developers recommend to create a new conda environment and to install these packages to that new environment:
-      - Open "ArcPro" and click on the *Project* pane in the upper left corner
+      - Open "ArcGIS Pro" and click on the *Project* pane in the upper left corner
       - Click on the *Python* tab
       - Click on the *Manage Environments* button and on *Clone default* (or manually copy the default environment) to, for example, `C:\Python\envs\arcgispro-py3-cust`
-      - When cloning was successful, restart *ArcPro* and go back to the *Project* > *Python* tab and click on *Add Packages*
+      - When cloning was successful, restart *ArcGIS Pro* and go back to the *Project* > *Python* tab and click on *Add Packages*
       - Search for, and install `gdal` (`lib-gdal` also works) and `rasterio`
       - For starting *River Architect* from an *IDE*, set the new conda environment as interpreter (e.g., `C:\Python\envs\arcgispro-py3-cust\python.exe`).
 The new environment may also be used in the batchfiles.
-      - The [ArcPro website](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm) provides more information on how to install *Python* packages.
+      - The [ArcGIS Pro website](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm) provides more information on how to install *Python* packages.

 3. Save `LAUNCH_River_ArchitectWINx64.bat` and close *Texteditor*.